-Have you ever found a clear, sticky sap on your orchid stem or leaves and wondered what it was?
+Have you ever found a clear, sticky sap on your orchid leaves or orchid stem and wondered what it was?
 I have.
 At first, I thought that it was sap from the tree above my outdoor orchids.

-But then, looking into it further, I found that there are actually many other reasons why an orchid can have sticky sap.
+But then, looking into it further, I found that there are actually many other reasons why you may find sticky sap on orchid leaves.
 Unfortunately, some of these reasons are indicative of a larger problem and need to be dealt with right away.

 Clear sticky sap on an orchid stem or leaves can be the result of an aphid, mealybug or scale infestation.
 This sticky substance is a byproduct of these insects.
 If not dealt with, it can attract more insects, such as ants.
 Other times, sticky sap is produced by some orchids to attract pollinators.
 In this case, the clear sticky residue is totally normal but will still need to be cleaned off.

 In this article, I’ll go over why your orchid may have sticky leaves and how to deal with the sticky sap.
 Keep reading to learn more about what causes sticky orchid leaves.